Tips and Tricks

 For more information, see Using Command Line Options.

-To toggle the left sidebar, click (Hide Left Sidebar/Show Left Sidebar) or press Alt+0 (Cmd+0 on macOS).
+To toggle the sidebar in the Edit and Debug modes, click or press Alt+0 (Cmd+0 on OS X).

-For more information on using the sidebars, see Browsing Project Contents.
+For more information on using the sidebar, see Browsing Project Contents.

 Moving To Symbols